 Caring for the Chrysalides

-24 hours after all of the caterpillars have formed chrysalides is the best time to move them into the Pop-Up Habitat.
-By this time they should all be firmly attached to the filter paper under the lid of the cup.
+24 hours after all of the caterpillars have formed chrysalides is the best time to move them into the Hanging Habitat.
+Hang your habitat, using the c-shape screw hook we provided if needed.
+Add water to the butterfly feeder (no sugar) and place in the center of the floor of the habitat.
+This will help remove wrinkles from the netting and increase humidity in the habitat.
 Now you can gently open each Cup and remove the filter paper, being very careful not to disturb the chrysalides.
 Sometimes silk fibers attach the chrysalis to the cup – use the brush to free it from the cup, but not from the paper.
-Use tape to attach the paper securely to an inside wall (not the top) of the Habitat.
+Use tape to attach the paper securely on an inside wall (not the top) of the Habitat.
 The chrysalides will be hanging downward and laying against the filter paper.
-Space them around 2-inches apart.
-If any of your chrysalides become detached from the paper gently lay them on a napkin on the floor of the Habitat next to a side wall.
+Space them around 2″ apart.
+If any of your chrysalides become detached from the paper, gently lay them on a napkin on the floor of the Habitat, next to a side wall.
 The chances are good that they will still emerge as healthy butterflies.
 Once every day use the Mister to give them a gentle mist of room temperature water.
 They will do better if misted but are OK without it.
 Too much misting is worse than no misting.
 As with the Cups, the Habitat should be kept at room temperature and out of direct sunlight.

 Although, from the outside, the 7 to 10 days of the chrysalis phase seems to be a time when nothing is happening, it is really a time of rapid change.
 Within the chrysalis the old body parts of the caterpillar are undergoing a remarkable transformation, called metamorphosis, to become the beautiful parts that make up the butterfly that will emerge.